iot2tangle/Streams-http-gateway/README.md

-# Streams-WiFi-Gateway
+# Streams-HTTP-Gateway

 ## Preparation
-Install rust if you don't have it already, find the instructions here https://www.rust-lang.org/tools/install
+Install Rust if you don't have it already, find the instructions here https://www.rust-lang.org/tools/install

+`curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`

 Make sure you also have the build dependencies installed, if not run:
 `sudo apt install build-essential`